ProtoMAX®

 Electrical Disconnect/Emergency Machine Off (EMO)

-An electrical disconnect/emergency machine off (EMO) switch is used to remove the main AC electrical supply from the machine.
-To isolate the machine from its electrical supply, always unplug the main AC supply power cord from its electrical supply outlet.
+An electrical disconnect/emergency machine off (EMO) switch is used to remove the primary AC electrical supply from the machine.
+To isolate the machine from its electrical supply, always unplug the primary AC supply power cord from its electrical supply outlet.

 Safety Lid

-The lid of the equipment is designed with a safety interlock to prevent waterjet operation when the lid is open.
+The lid of the equipment has a safety interlock to prevent waterjet operation when the lid is open.

 Safety Legend

-The following safety signal word panels and paragraph notifications may appear throughout this and other documentation.
-Each provides safety issue identification and recommended actions to avoid the hazard.
+The safety signal word panels and paragraph notifications can be shown throughout this and other documentation.
+Each gives the safety issue identification and recommended actions to prevent the risk.
 Be alert!
+Follow the recommended safety steps, procedures, and precautions to prevent injury or damage to the equipment.

 WARNING

-Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+Identifies a dangerous situation that could result in death or serious injury if not avoided.

 CAUTION

-Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+Identifies a dangerous situation that could result in minor or moderate injury if not avoided.

 NOTICE

-Used to provide supplementary information, emphasize a point or give a tip for easier operation.
+Used to give information, emphasize a point, or tips for easier operation.

 Required Tools